|Radcal 20X6||Eberline PIC-6A||Image Sensors|

 We see one halt in x-ray generation, which occurred when at the exact time, to within a minute, that we were monitoring the system remotely.
 We believe we shut down the source by pressing the wrong button on our control program.

-[14-DEC-16] We use our CXRC V4.5 script to power up our continuous x-ray source through opto-isolators over 600 s, starting with output voltage and current values of 1.0 and ending at 5.0 at time 600 s.
+[14-DEC-16] We find that we are running our continuous x-ray source at only 40% of full power.
+At range 74 cm the dose rate is 1.1 Gy/hr when we expect 2.9 Gy/hr.
+We increase the voltage to the opto-isolators that drive the x-ray control voltages and obtain 2.9 Gy/hr.
+We suspect that the opto-isolators have been ageing.
+The previous calibration of our x-ray flux was SEP-15.
+We use our CXRC V4.5 script to power up our continuous x-ray source through opto-isolators over 600 s, starting with output voltage and current values of 1.0 and ending at 5.0 at time 600 s.
 We obtain the following plot of dosimeter charge density versus time.

 [22-APR-14] Brandeis Univeristy has a cesium-137 source powerful enough to perform radiation tolerance experiments.
 The decay of cesium-137 produces 660-keV gamma rays.
 At 660 keV, the energy absorption coefficient of air and silicon are almost exactly equal.
 A dose of 1 Gy in air will produce a dose of 1 Gy in silicon as well.
 The source enclosure allows us to place our electronics in three posisions.
 The most uniform dose is at the farthest position, Position 3, which is 20 cm from the source.
 On 01-JAN-1986, the dose rate was 156 R/min at Position 3 with no lead absorbers.
 The half-life of cesium-137 is 30.17 years.
 On 15-APR-14, we expect 82 R/min in Position 3 with no absorbers.
 This 82 R/min will deposit 0.72 Gy/min in air.
 Because the energy absorption coefficient of silicon and air are both 0.030 cm2/g for 660-keV gammas, the dose will also be 0.72 Gy/min in silicon, or 43 Gy/hr in Si.